-Collagen liquid vs. Collagen pills: what you need to know
+Collagen liquid vs. pills: what you need to know

-Whilst summarising the two, it’s worth mentioning that liquid supplements are able to supply a more concentrated dose than what can be packed into a small pill or tablet.
-This means that, while you can get your entire dosage of daily collagen from a single sachet of Kollo, you would need to take multiple tablets each day to get the same amount into your body.
+Whilst summarising the two, there's another thing worth mentioning.
+Liquid supplements are able to supply a more concentrated dose than what can go into a small pill or tablet.
+This means that you can get your entire dosage of daily collagen from a single sachet of Kollo.
+But you would need to take multiple tablets each day to get the same amount into your body.

 So what are the benefits of taking collagen in pill form?

 The main advantage of collagen pills, tablets and capsules is their convenience.
 They are easy to incorporate into your daily routine as you simply swallow a pill with water.
 If you choose capsules, there is unlikely to be any taste or odour because of the dissolvable casing that contains the active ingredients.
 It’s fuss-free and quick so you can get on with your day.

 The problem with collagen pills is that there are several disadvantages.
 Some of these even serve as caveats to the advantages listed above.
 This is why Kollo opted for a collagen liquid rather than going with the pill form.

 Let’s start with the question of convenience.
 Though swallowing a pill is straightforward for many, there are lots of people who actually find it very awkward to do it.
 The pills are usually quite large.
 So for people who don’t get on well with taking tablets, this could actually be an inconvenient and stressful addition to the daily routine.